eegsynth/eegsynth/doc/midi.md

 # MIDI

 For the EEGsynth we are developing and testing with a variety of hardware, some of them using a MIDI interface.
-Furthermore, we make use of a variety of software.
+Furthermore, we make use of a variety of software that can be interfaced using MIDI.

+MIDI is useful for a number of features of the EEGsynth.
+For example, the knobs and sliders on the Novation [Launch Control XL](https://novationmusic.com/launch/launch-control-xl) are very useful to tweak the parameters of the EEGsynth, such as frequency bands used in the EEG spectral analysis or to adjust thresholds on the fly.
+Whenever you change the position of these knobs and sliders, a MIDI *control* message is sent; in the EEGsynth we map these onto Redis channels which can be continuously adjusted by one module and used by another.

+Another important feature of MIDI are the *note* messages, which are sent whenever you press or release a button on the Launchcontrol or a key on a keyboard.
+MIDI note messages have two values attached to them: one that specifies which key or button was pressed, and the other that specifies the velocity.
+For the Launch Control the velocity is 127 when a button is pressed down, and 0 when released.
+On a touch sensitive keyboard the note velocity will scale with the force with which you hit the key; when releasing the key the velocity is specified as zero.

+An important characteristic of MIDI notes is that they also convey information about the precise time of events.
+To ensure that the timing of MIDI events can be used in the EEGsynth, we *publish* notes to a Redis channel as messages on.
+Other modules can subscribe to a channel and will be notified for each published message.
+The publish/subscribe mechanism makes it possible to treat MIDI notes as triggers.

 ## Hardware